bitmagnet-io/bitmagnet/bitmagnet.io/setup/configuration.md

 [Synology have provided a full tutorial on obtaining a TMDB API key](https://kb.synology.com/en-au/DSM/tutorial/How_to_apply_for_a_personal_API_key_to_get_video_info).

 Once you've obtained your API key you'll need to configure the `tmdb.api_key` value.
 Your rate limit will then default to 20 requests per second, which is well within [TMDB's stated fair usage limit](https://developer.themoviedb.org/docs/rate-limiting).

+{: .highlight }
+The TMDB API integration can be disabled altogether by setting `tmdb.enabled` to `false`.